-Most people feel depressed at some point in their lives.
-Losing a loved one, getting divorce, feeling excluded from a friend group—all of these situations can cause a person to feel sad and lonely.
+Grief after losing a loved one or getting divorce or feeling excluded from a friend group—all of these situations can cause a person to feel sad and lonely.

-Sadness, despair, hopelessness, restlessness, unmotivation, and a general lack of interest or pleasure in life are all symptoms of depression.
+Sadness, despair, hopelessness, restlessness, lack of motivation, and a general loss of interest or pleasure in life are all symptoms of depression or major depressive disorder (MDD).

 Brain chemistry